2 tugboats deploy to Egypt’s Suez Canal as shippers avoid it

 “MSC expects this incident to have a very significant impact on the movement of containerized goods, disrupting supply chains beyond the existing challenges posed by the COVID-19 pandemic,” it said.

-Gambrell reported from Dubai, United Arab Emirates.
-Associated Press writers Isabel DeBre and Malak Harb in Dubai contributed to this report.
+Associated Press writer Jon Gambrell reported this story from Dubai, United Arab Emirates, and AP writer Samy Magdy reported in Suez.
+AP writers Isabel DeBre and Malak Harb in Dubai contributed to this report.